Chart Color Schemes

 Box Hill features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Box Hill's dwelling structure in its latest Census report showed 22.1% houses and 78.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 60.2% houses and 39.8% other dwellings.
+Box Hill's dwelling structures, as per the latest Census data, consisted of 22.1% houses and 78.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metro had 60.2% houses and 39.8% other dwellings.
 Home ownership in Box Hill stood at 20.8%, with mortgaged dwellings at 18.5% and rented ones at 60.7%.
-The median monthly mortgage repayment was $1,950, lower than Melbourne metro's $2,300.
+The median monthly mortgage repayment was $1,950, below Melbourne metro's average of $2,300.
 Median weekly rent in Box Hill was $381, compared to Melbourne metro's $412.
-Nationally, Box Hill's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, while rents were also higher at $381 against the national figure of $375.
+Nationally, Box Hill's mortgage repayments were higher at $1,950 than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing